Completely Anonymous Study

 "Aviation in itself is not inherently dangerous.
 But to an even greater degree than the sea, it is terribly unforgiving of any carelessness, incapacity or neglect." — Captain A. G. Lamplugh

-Aviation Human Factors” studies came into vogue in the mid-1980’s after several preventable airline accidents were deemed the result of human error.
-As airplane technology and complexity increased, the exploration into how humans interact with machines, each other, and themselves evolved, forming the foundation for what is known as “Crew Resource Management (CRM).”
-As time progressed, the focus turned to human performance, and CRM morphed into “Threat and Error Management (TEM).”
+The study of “Aviation Human Factors” came into vogue in the mid-1980’s after several airline accidents resulted from human error.
+As airplane technology and complexity increased, the exploration into how humans interact with machines and other pilots formed the foundation for “Crew Resource Management (CRM).”
+More recently, the focus turned to human performance, and CRM morphed into “Threat and Error Management (TEM).”

 At the same time, the Federal Aviation Administration (FAA), the agency charged with safety oversight and regulation, certifies the health of every commercially rated pilot at least annually (bi-annually for Airline Transport Pilots).
-Regulators’ multi-pronged approach includes pilot physical examination oversight and establishing industry-wide protocols for nearly every medical malady.
+Regulators’ multi-pronged approach includes pilot physical examination, oversight, and establishing industry-wide protocols for nearly every medical malady.
 Pilots are limited to only FAA-approved over-the-counter and prescription drugs or medical appliances.
 The agency establishes recovery guidelines for everything from minor, in-office procedures to heart bypass surgery and tracks all treatments and provider visits for every certificated pilot in America, under threat of license revocation.
-Very few professions are as medically scrutinized or regulated as our nation’s professional pilots.
+Very few professions are as medically scrutinized or regulated as professional pilots.

 Until recently, the FAA’s vaccine approval process was no less stringent.
-Prior to the pandemic, a new vaccine was traditionally subject to at least a year’s observation/trial period before being authorized for pilot use.
+Prior to the pandemic, a new vaccine was traditionally subject to at least a year’s observation/trial period before authorized for pilot use.
 Yet, without regard for past practices, the FAA granted blanket approval for the COVID-19 vaccines a mere day after the Food and Drug Administration issued its Emergency Use Authorization.

-This begs the question, “If safety is our industry’s primary goal, and debriefing leads to increased safety, should we not conduct a thorough debrief of the FAA’s pandemic response and the effects of vaccines and mandates on the US aviation industry?”
+This begs the question, “If safety is the industry’s primary goal, and debriefing leads to increased safety, should we not conduct a thorough debrief of the FAA’s pandemic response and the effects of vaccines and mandates on the US aviation industry?”

-Many have heard heart wrenching stories of pilots grounded due to vaccine complications.
+Many have heard heart-wrenching stories of pilots grounded due to vaccine complications.
 At the same time, the internet is flooded with posts designed to sensationalize or generate “likes” and “clicks” by suggesting that every reported pilot illness is the result of the “shot.”
 This less-than-ethical conjecture cannot be validated or discounted without hard data.
 Data cannot lie.
 Data does not care for whom one works, one’s political flavor, or one’s motivations.
-As researchers, our goal is to anonymously gather the data to analyze and present in its purest form—an industry debrief.
+As researchers, our goal was to anonymously gather the data to analyze and present in its purest form—an industry debrief.

-Finally, while it is imperative that the industry honestly assess our pandemic response, the self-declared champions of safety–the pilot unions–turned their backs on our efforts.
+Finally, while it is imperative that the industry honestly assess its pandemic response, the self-declared champions of safety–the pilot unions–turned their backs on our efforts.
 Perhaps they are concerned with what they believe we may find.
 Perhaps, they are happy to just move on.
-No matter the reason, our quest for the truth will not be deterred.
+No matter the reason, the quest for the truth will not be deterred.
 Pilots are independent, critical thinkers.
 We are also leaders.
 I implore my fellow aviators to stand up and lead, even if your union will not.
 Together, we can debrief this mission toward the goal of improving safety for those we serve—the flying public.
 It is what we are trained to do and what we must do.

 _________